What are the best European cities to visit?

 1. Budapest, Hungary

 Budapest is a city full of history and with interesting architecture.
 If you’re looking for the top attractions in Budapest you don’t have to look much further than where you’re walking: everything around you is like it has been taken straight out of a picture book.

 The busier and more commercial Pest has plenty of tourist appeal of its own though: St Stephen’s Basilica, the Opera House, the Terror Museum and the second largest Synagogue in the world are a few of the must-visits.

-With a unique, youthful atmosphere, a world-class classical music scene, great night life and, last but not least, an rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.
+With a unique, youthful atmosphere, a world-class classical music scene, great nightlife and, last but not least, a rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.

 In 1987 Budapest has been added to the UNESCO World Heritage List.